poppy-project/poppy-docs/en/getting-started/README.md

 ![Poppy Logo](../img/logo/poppy.png)

 [Poppy Project](https://www.poppy-project.org/) is an open-source platform for the creation, use and sharing of interactive 3D printed robots.
-It gathers an interdisciplinary community of beginners and experts, scientists, educators, developers and artists, who all share a vision: robots are powerful tools to learn and be creative.
+It gathers an interdisciplinary community of beginners and experts, scientists, educators, developers and artists.
+They all share a vision: robots are powerful tools to learn and be creative and collaborate to improve the project.
+They develop new robotic behaviors, create pedagogical contents, design artistic performances, improve the software or even create new robots.

-The [Poppy community](https://forum.poppy-project.org/) develops robotic creations that are easy to build, customize, deploy, and share.
-We promote open-source by sharing hardware, software, and web tools.
+The [Poppy community](https://forum.poppy-project.org/) develops robotic creations that are easy to build, customize, and deploy.
+We promote open-source by sharing hardware, software.
+A web platform is associated enabling the community to share experiences and to contribute to its improvement.

-The Poppy project has been originally released by [Inria Flowers](http://www.inria.fr/equipes/flowers/).

-This project aims at developing a robotic open-source and open-hardware kits, for the conception and programming of robotic creatures.
-These kits also contain an integrated software environment, easy to install, dedicated to the use of the robot, and associated with a web platform enabling the community to share experiences and to contribute to its improvement.

-Recently, Poppy robots have been used as a educational and motivational tool to learn engineering and digital sciences.

-The Poppy project also consists of a very active and diverse community.
-People of different horizons collaborate to improve the project; they add features to the core libraries, release advanced behaviors, create pedagogical contents, design artistic performances, or even new robots.

 To ease these exchanges two supports are available: